ahmedkhaeld/learn-go/README.md

 <div style="page-break-after: always;"></div>

 ## how to convert var type
-* show case to convert an integer to string
+* showcase to convert an integer to string
-1. this will output the string with 27 in the unicode not a 27 conveted to string type
+1. this will output the string with 27 in the unicode not a 27 converted to string type

 ```go
 package main